unicode-org/message-format-wg/spec/registry.md

 Signatures with a non-empty `locales` attribute are locale-specific and only available in translations in the given languages.

 A signature may define the type of input it accepts with zero or more `<input>` elments.
-In MessageFormat 2.0 functions can only ever accept at most one positional argument.
+Functions can only ever accept at most one positional argument.
 Multiple `<input>` elements can be used to define different validation rules for this single argument input, together with appropriate human-readable descriptions.